 - Keep the Skin Soft and Smooth

 - Trim your Toenails Each Week or When Needed Trim your toenails with clippers after you wash and dry your feet.
 Trim the toenails straight across and smooth them with an emery board or nail file.
 DO NOT cut into the corners of the nail or rip off hangnails.
-If you’re nails are thick or yellowed, DO NOT cut your own nails, have a foot doctor trim them.
+If your nails are thick or yellowed, DO NOT cut your own nails, have a foot doctor trim them.

-- Wear Shoes and Socks At All Times
+- Wear Shoes and Socks at All Times

 Wear shoes and socks at all times.
 Do not walk barefoot, not even indoors.
 It is extremely easy to step on something and hurt your feet.
 Always wear seamless socks, stockings, and nylons with your shoes to help avoid the possibility of blisters and sores developing.
 Be sure to choose seamless socks that are made of materials that wick moisture away from your feet and absorb shock and shear.
 Socks made of these materials help keep your feet dry.
 Always check the insides of your shoes before putting them on.
 Make sure the lining is smooth and there are no foreign objects in the shoe, such as pebbles.
 Wear shoes that fit well and protect your feet.

-- Protect Your Feet From Hot and Cold
+- Protect Your Feet from Hot and Cold

 Always wear shoes at the beach or on hot pavement.
 Put sunscreen on the tops of your feet for protection from the sun.
 Keep your feet away from radiators or open fires.
-DO NOT use hot water bottle or heating pads on your feet.
+DO NOT use hot water bottles or heating pads on your feet.
 If your feet are cold, wear seamless socks at night.
 Lined boots are good to keep your feet warm in the winter.
 Choose socks carefully.
 DO NOT wear socks with seams or bumpy areas.
 Choose padded socks to protect your feet and make walking more comfortable.
-In cold weather, check your feet often to keep your feet warm avoid frostbite.
+In cold weather, check your feet often to keep your feet warm and avoid frostbite.